Pass It Along: Album version

+MP3 Mix

-The group's "MP3 Mix" of the song, released in 2001, is a sound collage that includes references to and samples from Noam Chomsky, Jello Biafra, Madonna's "Justify My Love", Metallica's "Enter Sandman", and Eminem's "The Real Slim Shady".
-The remix also envisions a "beyond-the-grave" conversation between John Lennon and Elvis Presley, which features an exchange in which the former says "The best things in life are free" and the latter responds "Well it's a-one for the money".
+The group recorded an alternate mix of the song titled the "MP3 Mix".
+This version was a sound collage, critiquing and sampling without permission artists who opposed file sharing, including Metallica, Eminem, Dr. Dre, The Beatles, and Madonna.
+The MP3 Mix includes references to and samples from Noam Chomsky, Jello Biafra, Madonna's "Justify My Love", Metallica's "Enter Sandman", and Eminem's "The Real Slim Shady".
+It also imagines a "beyond-the-grave" conversation between John Lennon and Elvis Presley, which features an exchange in which the former says "The best things in life are free" and the latter responds "Well it's a-one for the money".

+In a statement on the band's website, vocalist Dunstan Bruce explained that it was "a reaction to the hokum that opposing file sharing is somehow linked to artistic integrity", elaborating that "If Ulrich, Madonna and Eminem had never sold any records and were worried about entering a poverty stricken old age, then their determination to stop their music being passed around would be understandable – but what we’re seeing is some of the richest pop stars in the world making the biggest stink".
+On 25 October 2000, a spokesperson for the band told NME that they had not yet received any notice of legal action from the sampled artists.

 Release

 The song was included as the third track on Chumbawamba's 2000 studio album, WYSIWYG.
 CMJ New Music Report named the song a "recommended track" from the album.
 In Europe, EMI Group released the song in 2000 as a three-track CD single with the single version, in addition to the "Jeep Reference Version" and an acoustic edit.
 A single-track CD single was released by Republic Records in the United States.
-In 2001, the group released a new version of the song, titled the "MP3 Mix", and posted it on their website as a free download.
+On 20 October 2000, the group digitally released the song's "MP3 Mix" via their website as a free download.

 Media use

 Initial offer

-In January 2002, General Motors expressed interest in using "Pass It Along" for its latest advertising campaign for its Pontiac line of cars, specifically the Vibe; the campaign’s slogan was "Pass It On."
+In January 2002, General Motors expressed interest in using "Pass It Along" for its latest advertising campaign for its Pontiac line of cars, specifically the Vibe; the campaign's slogan was "Pass It On."
 The company offered the group a sum of money that has been reported as $70,000, $100,000, and £70,000 for the rights to the song.
 Chumbawamba had previously rejected some requests for the rights to their music, having previously turned down offers of $700,000 and $1 million from General Electric and Nike, respectively, for the use of their music in commercials for an X-ray machine and the 1998 World Cup; the group had, however, consented to license their music for use in the motion picture Home Alone 3, a video game, and a dancing gorilla toy.
-Boff Whalley, a Chumbawamba member, stated that the group considers the company’s politics and labor practices in deciding to whom to grant rights to their music.
+Boff Whalley, a Chumbawamba member, stated that the group considers the company's politics and labor practices in deciding to whom to grant rights to their music.